-Plaintiff, Gary A. Gauger, sued defendants, Beverly Hendle, Eugene Lowery, Christopher Pandre (collectively, the detectives), the Office of the McHenry County Sheriff, and the County of McHenry,1 to recover damages for his arrest, conviction, and incarceration for the alleged 1993 murders of his parents, Morris and Ruth Gauger.
+Plaintiff, Gary A. Gauger, sued defendants, Beverly Hendle, Eugene Lowery, Christopher Pandre, the office of the McHenry County sheriff, and the County of McHenry1 to recover damages for his arrest, conviction, and incarceration for the 1993 murders of his parents, Morris and Ruth Gauger.
 Following a trial on counts alleging malicious prosecution, conspiracy to maliciously prosecute, and indemnification, a jury rendered a verdict and answered special interrogatories in defendants' favor.
-Plaintiff appeals, arguing that the trial court erred in excluding: (1) the Appellate Court's order from plaintiff's direct appeal of his criminal conviction; (2) evidence showing how the "actual murders" were committed and how the "real killers" were discovered.
+Plaintiff appeals, arguing that the trial court erred in excluding: (1) this court's order on plaintiff's direct appeal of his conviction; and (2) evidence showing how the "actual murders" were committed and how the "real killers" were discovered.
 We affirm.

-II.
-BACKGROUND
+¶ 2 I. BACKGROUND

-A. Proceedings Prior to the Current Lawsuit

-In October 1993, a jury convicted plaintiff for the April 1993 murders of his parents.
+- ¶ 3 A. Proceedings Prior to the Current Lawsuit - ¶ 4 In October 1993, a jury convicted plaintiff of the April 1993 murders of his parents.
 On January 11, 1994, plaintiff was sentenced to death.
-On September 22, 1994, his sentence was reduced to two sentences of life imprisonment without parole.

-In 1995, while plaintiff's direct appeal was pending, federal authorities were investigating the Outlaw Motorcycle Club, a gang.
-On about August 31, 1995, Outlaw member Mark Quinn, who was being held in the Du Page County jail, contacted Sandra DeValkenaere, a federal Alcohol,
+On September 22, 1994, his sentence was reduced to two sentences of life imprisonment without parole. - ¶ 5 In 1995, while plaintiff's direct appeal was pending, federal authorities were investigating the Outlaw Motorcycle Club, a gang.
+On about August 31, 1995, Outlaw member Mark Quinn, who was being held in the Du Page County jail, contacted Sandra DeValkenaere, a federal Alcohol, Tobacco, and Firearms agent.
+On September 2, 1995, Quinn told DeValkenaere that Outlaw members Randall Miller and James "Preacher" Schneider killed plaintiff's parents during a robbery.
+Information concerning the federal investigation was first provided to the McHenry County State's Attorney's office in late